objectiser/opentracing-prometheus-example/simple/README.md

 # Simple Two Service Example

-The example consists of two services, _service1_ and _service2_.
+The example consists of two services, _ordermgr_ and _accountmgr_.
 The first service presents two REST endpoints called _buy_ and _sell_.
 These REST methods will call a _hello_ REST endpoint on the second service.

 To deploy the example on the appropriate cloud environment: